magento/devdocs/guides/v2.0/mtf/mtf_test-approach.md

 Pass all the test steps defined in a test case you want to use.

 Step 2.
 [Run the test][]

+## New test

-## Extended out-of-the-box test
+### Extending an out-of-the-box test

-You can extend from an out-of-the-box test to create your own test that is an extended out-of-the-box test.
-It is stored in the same location as out-of-the-box test that you are extended from `<magento2>/dev/tests/functional/tests/app/Magento/<testing_module>`.
+You can create a test extending from an out-of-the-box test.
+It is stored in the `<magento2>/dev/tests/functional/tests/app/Magento/<testing_module>` directory.

-## Usage
+#### Usage

-This type of test is useful when the Magento functionality was extended, for example the minor changes were added to the existing functionality of a module.
+This approach is useful when the Magento functionality was extended, for example the minor changes were added to the existing functionality of a module.
 Also you can extend the out-of-the-box test to extend the current test coverage if functionality that you are interested in is not completely covered by the out-of-the-box test.

 Example use cases: